Battle of Brandy Station

 Most of Jones' command rallied to the left of this Confederate artillery line, while Brigadier General Wade Hampton's brigade formed to the right.
 The 6th Pennsylvania Cavalry suffered the greatest casualties of any regiment participating in the battle, when it unsuccessfully charged across a field and into the very muzzles of the guns located at St. James Church.

 Realizing that the Southern artillery blocking the direct route to Brandy Station was a force to be dislodged, Buford determined to anchor his right on the Hazel River and try to turn the Confederate left.
 But he found Brigade General W.H.F.
-"Rooney" Lee's brigade blocking his advance with some troops on a piece of high ground called Yew Ridge; there were dismounted troopers positioned along a stone wall in front ("Rooney" Lee is General Robert E. Lee's son).
+"Rooney" Lee's brigade blocking his advance with some troops on a piece of high ground called Yew Ridge; there were dismounted troopers positioned along a stone wall in front ("Rooney" being General Robert E. Lee's son).
 The Federals sustained heavy losses; however, they repulsed the Confederates and secured the stone wall.
-Buford's troops, expected a counterassaul, but were amazed at the Confederates' withdrawal.
+Buford's troops, expected a counterassault, but were amazed at the Confederates' withdrawal.

 The Southerners were shifting to meet a new threat, adjusting to their second surprise of the day.
 Brigadier General David M. Gregg's Union division of about 2,800 men had orders to cross the Rappahannock at Kelly's Ford and proceed on roads leading directly into Brandy Station, but discovered his way blocked by Brigadier General Beverly Robertson's brigade.
 Gregg, however, realized that there were unguarded roads leading to the battlefield by a more circuitous route.
 Following these roads, his lead brigade under Colonel Percy Wyndham arrived in Brandy Station at about 11 a.m.
 Between Buford and Stuart was a prominent ridge called Fleetwood Hill.
 The eminence had been Stuart's headquarters, but the general was at the front.
 When Gregg arrived, the only force on Fleetwood was a 6-pounder howitzer, which had been sent to the rear for want of reliable ammunition.
 Major Henry B. McClellan of Stuart's staff pressed this gun into service and sent a desperate plea to his chief for reinforcements.
 Wyndham, meanwhile, formed his men into line and charged up the western slope of Fleetwood.
 As he neared the crest, the lead elements of Jones' brigade, which had just withdrawn from St. James Church, rode over the crown.

 Gregg's next brigade, led by Colonel Judson Kilpatrick, swung around east of Brandy Station and attacked up the southern end and the eastern slope of Fleetwood Hill, only to discover that their appearance coincided with the arrival of Hampton's Confederates.
 A series of confusing charges and countercharges swept back and forth across the hill.
-The Confederates finally cleared the hill and captured three guns and inflicted 30 casualties among the 36 men of the 6th New York Light Artillery, which had attempted to give close-range support to the Federal cavalry
+The Confederates finally cleared the hill and captured three guns and inflicted 30 casualties among the 36 men of the 6th New York Light Artillery, which had attempted to give close-range support to the Federal cavalry.

+Colonel Alfred Duffie, with a small division, was delayed by two Confederate regiments in the vicinity of Stevensburg and arrived on the field too late to participate in the action.
 While Jones and Hampton withdrew from their initial positions to fight at Fleetwood Hill, "Rooney" Lee continued to assault Buford.
 Reinforced by Colonel Thomas Munford, commanding the brigade of the ailing Fitzhugh Lee (General Robert Lee's nephew), "Rooney" Lee launched a counterattack against Buford.
 Concurrently, Pleasonton had called for a general withdrawal.
 The battle was over.

 Site search Web search